kennytanggg/THRUX/docs/quickstartguide/index-quick_start_guide.rst

 **Defining Architectural Elements**
 ===================================

-The goal of the Architectural Workspaces, Arch.
-Elements and Floor Plans, is to provide a quick way for designers to mass the load of a building.
+The goal of the Architectural Workspaces, :ref:`Arch.
+Elements <Arch.-Elements>` and :ref:`Floor Plans <Floor-Plans>`, is to provide a quick way for designers to mass the load of a building.
 They aid with point-to-point calculations.

 However, these workspaces are completely optional.
 For a smaller project, you may not find it necessary to set up these workspaces, and find it faster to manually input feeder lengths in the :ref:`One-Line <One-Line>`.